 This page contains information useful for organizations which currently provide refurbished digital hardware for those in need.
 It also contains information for those considering setting up such a program.
 For resources specific to non-profit refurbishers, see our Resources for Nonprofits page.

 - Best Practices, for programs and procedures.
-We’ve written several white papers and intend to write more.
+We’ve written several experience papers and intend to write more.
 If you have something you’d like to share, please send it to us via the contact page.

 - A set of manuals from iFixit on a Wiki page describing many aspects of running a refurbishing program, including: Computer Triage, Hard Drive Wiping, Loading Software, and Obtaining Donations, and Working with Laptops